-Conditionally Exempt Small Quantity Generators (CESQG)
+Very Small Quantity Generators (VSQG)

-All of AU's outlying research and education units are classified as CESQGs.
+All of AU's outlying research and education units are classified as VSQGs.
 These include Alabama Agricultural Experiment Stations (AAES), EW Shell Fisheries, the National Center for Asphalt Technology (NCAT) and several other sites.
-A CESQG can generate no more than 220 lbs (100 kg) of hazardous waste and less than 2.2 lbs (1 kg) of acute hazardous waste per month.
-A CESQG is exempt from many hazardous waste management regulations provided that it complies with three basic waste management requirements that apply to generators of larger quantities (SQGs and LQGs).
-To remain a CESQG, the facility must:
+A VSQG can generate no more than 220 lbs (100 kg) of hazardous waste and less than 2.2 lbs (1 kg) of acute hazardous waste per month.
+A VSQG is exempt from many hazardous waste management regulations provided that it complies with three basic waste management requirements that apply to generators of larger quantities (SQGs and LQGs).
+To remain a VSQG, the facility must:

 - Correctly identify and properly mark all hazardous waste generated; - Never store more than 2,200 pounds (1,000 kg) of waste on site; - Never generate more than 219 pounds (1,000 kg) of waste in a calendar month.
-Accumulation logs at CESQGs must be provided to EHS via its Environmental Management System's (EMS) Sharepoint site in order to prove compliance.
+Accumulation logs at VSQGs must be provided to EHS via its - Environmental Management System's (EMS) Sharepoint site in order to prove compliance.
+VSQGs responsible for reporting to EHS receive monthly email notifications asking generators to update their hazardous waste and used oil accumulation.

-In addition, a CESQG must ensure proper treatment and disposal of its waste at a facility that is approved by the state to accept hazardous waste.
-EHS is responsible for assisting the University's CESQGs.
+In addition, a VSQG must ensure proper treatment and disposal of its waste at a facility that is approved by the state to accept hazardous waste.
+The Generator Improvements Rule ow allows hazardous waste and used oil to be accepted by EHS at its facility on the main campus.
+EHS is responsible for assisting the University's VSQGs.

-If a CESQG exceeds the above generation or storage limits above, it automatically becomes a Small Quantity Generator (SQG) of hazardous waste.
+If a VSQG exceeds the above generation or storage limits above, it automatically becomes a Small Quantity Generator (SQG) of hazardous waste.

-Therefore, all CESQGs are required to submit monthly accumulation logs to EHS via its EMS Sharepoint site.
+Therefore, all VSQGs are required to submit monthly accumulation logs to EHS via its EMS Sharepoint site.